Global superstar announces North Yorkshire date

 Singing sensation Christina Aguilera has announced she’s heading back to the UK for three headline shows this August – including a date at Scarborough Open Air Theatre on August 2, before continuing onto Liverpool’s M&S Bank Arena on August 3 and London’s The O2 Arena on August 5.

-Tickets go on general sale Friday, February 4 at 9am via scarboroughopenairtheatre.com Scarborough Open Air Theatre’s live music programmer Peter Taylor is delighted to be bringing another global star to Britain’s biggest open air concert arena – following the likes of Britney Spears in 2018 and Kylie in 2019.
+Tickets go on general sale on Friday, February 4 at 9am via Ticketmaster.
+Scarborough Open Air Theatre’s live music programmer Peter Taylor is delighted to be bringing another global star to Britain’s biggest open air concert arena – following the likes of Britney Spears in 2018 and Kylie in 2019.

 Peter said: “Christina Aguilera is a music superstar and true global icon and we are absolutely thrilled to announce she is coming to Scarborough this summer!